 The well is inactive when it has not produced oil or natural gas in 12 months.
 This is usually a temporary situation – production can be expected to re-start.

-A suspended well is not producing and has been safely secured, but may produce in the future although putting the well back into production takes some effort to reverse the measures taken to secure the well.
+A suspended well is not producing and has been safely secured, but may produce in the future.
+However, putting the well back into production takes some effort to reverse the measures taken to secure the well.

 An abandoned well is permanently shut down, plugged, wellhead removed, and considered safe and secure by regulators.
 Upon well abandonment, the site is remediated and reclaimed.
 Companies assess the presence of soil contamination, produce a report detailing how contamination will be mitigated, and confirm the site has been remediated in accordance with provincial requirements.

 Inactive, suspended and abandoned wells are managed by the well owner (licensee), who is responsible for abandonment and reclamation costs.
-An orphan well has no identifiable owner and has been suspended for some time.
-In Alberta, orphan wells are managed by the Orphan Well Association.
+An orphan well has no identifiable owner (for example, due to an unexpected bankruptcy) and has been suspended for some time.
+In Alberta, orphan wells are managed by the industry-funded Orphan Well Association which works to reclaim these wells.

 When an oil or natural gas well is no longer productive, the operating company is required to remove equipment and reclaim the site.
 A well site is reclamation certified after it is remediated and reclaimed to current regulatory standards.